federicomariamassari/federicomariamassari/README.md

 ### Hi there! 👋 I'm Federico.

-I'm a software developer with a keen interest in autonomous systems and robotics, and everything embedded.
+I'm a software developer with a keen interest in autonomous systems and robotics, and electronics in general.

 - 🔭 I’m currently working towards the RHCSA 9 certification.
 - 🌱 I’m currently learning Linux and C.